Tracking error 404 pages in Google Analytics should definitely be done using Pageviews.

 Why are error 404 pages so important?
 Because they affect the visitor experience so profoundly.
 Web Analytics is the art of measuring the online channel, so it must take error 404 Pageviews into account .
 If a visitor encounters an error 404 page on a site it can impact visitor’s perception of the quality and the brand of the organization, or worse yet, impact the conversion rate and bounce rate for the site.
 If you are not tracking error pages, then you should start doing so now, as you may not even be aware of thousands of negative impressions being generated.
 If you would like to know more about what 404 error pages are, the effect they have on your traffic and how to mitigate their impact on your visitors, feel free to also read Jordan’s post on 404 error pages.

-Google Analytics is a great tool that allows deep insights into the visitor experience, but by default it will not measure error 404 Pageviews.
-To do this you must find the error 404 template on your Web server and add some Google Analytics tracking code (The standard Google Analytics Page tag will report Pageviews, but you could also use Google Analytics event tracking ).
+Google Analytics is a great tool that allows deep insights into the visitor experience, but by default, it will not measure error 404 Pageviews.
+To do this you must find the error 404 templates on your Web server and add some Google Analytics tracking code (The standard Google Analytics Page tag will report Pageviews, but you could also use Google Analytics event tracking ).
 Note that two common types of errors (error 404 “Not Found”, and error 403 “Forbidden”) can both be tracked in this manner.

 Event tracking in Google Analytics is a new feature that was invented to provide an alternative method of measuring site activity that would not impact other key indicators including Pageviews, and the average number of Pageviews per visit.
 Below are the reasons why you should continue to use Pageviews to measure error 404 occurrences, instead of jumping on the event tracking band-wagon.